jeffreykegler/hoonlint/misc/whitespace.md

 necessary for `hoonfmt` and `hoonlint`.

-This document therefore only deals with conventions for Hoon expressions which contain gaps.
+This document therefore only deals with conventions for Hoon expressions that contain gaps.
 These are

 * tall Hoon expressions; and